wufanalinx/VD100/demo/course_s1/Documents/course_s1_EN.rst

   :width: 4.75283in
   :height: 1.31547in

-11. Click the Restart button marked below to reset, and then click Run All button.
+11. Click the Restart button marked below to reset, and then click RunAll button.
 (Patience is required!!!), you can see that the simulation waveform is consistent with the design.
 (Note: The longer the simulation time, the greater the disk space occupied by the simulated waveform file.
 The waveform file is in the xx.sim folder of the project directory)

 .. image:: images/media/image79.png
   :width: 4.16502in